KieniL/terraform_setups/modules/azure-policy/README.md

 # azure-policy

-A repo to store policies for azure in terraform
+A repo to store policies for azure in terraform (allowedLocation and require tag)

 ![Alt text](./graph.svg)
 <!-- BEGIN_TF_DOCS -->